magento/merchdocs/src/live-search/rules-add.md

 1. Under _Build your rule_, select the **Condition** to be met, and follow the instructions to complete the statement.

    - Search query contains - Enter the string of text that must be in the shopper’s query.
 The Match setting determines the degree to which the shopper’s query matches the catalog.
-Options:<br /> Any - Any part of the customer's query text can match the condition.<br />All - All of the shopper's query must match the condition.
+Options:<br /> Any - Any part of the shopper's query text can match the condition.<br />All - All of the shopper's query must match the condition.
    - Search query is - Enter a string of text that exactly matches the shopper’s query.
 For example: "yoga pants".
 Rules with `Search query is` and Match `All` can have only one condition.
    - Search query starts with - Enter a character or string of text that must be at the beginning of the shopper’s query.
    - Search query ends with - Enter a character or string of text that must be at the end of the shopper’s query.